richardgalvez/richardgalvez/README.md

 # What's up?
 I'm Richard Galvez. 👨‍💻

-🔹 Deeply dedicated and passionate about technology, automating workflows, optimizing native and hybrid-cloud infrastructures, and building modern, scalable, resilient software and systems for the now and the future.
+🔹 Deeply dedicated and passionate about technology, automating workflows, optimizing native and hybrid-cloud infrastructures, and building + delivering modern, scalable, resilient software and systems for the now and the future.

-🔹 Experienced in AWS, Kubernetes, Terraform, CI/CD pipelines, and system + software automation.
+🔹 Experienced in AWS, Terraform, Docker, Kubernetes, CI/CD pipelines, full-stack development, and automating the boring stuff.

-🔹 Always exploring new tech along with applying and refining best practices to enhance software implementation, delivery, and reliability!

 ---

-## 🛠 My Current Tech Stacks and Toolbox 🧰
+## 🛠 Current Tech Stacks and Toolbox 🧰

 ### ☁️ **Cloud and Infrastructure**